National American University

-National American University (NAU) is a private for-profit online university.
+National American University (NAU) is a private for-profit online university headquartered in Rapid City, South Dakota.
 It is owned by National American University Holdings, Inc. (NAUH).
 In 2018, NAU acquired the assets of Henley-Putnam University and now offers strategic security programs.
 Most of NAU's academic programs are on the 11-week quarter system and have monthly starts.
-The school is accredited by the Higher Learning Commission.
+The university is accredited by the Higher Learning Commission.

 History

-Originally called "National School of Business" in 1941, National American University changed its name to National College of Business, then National College, before adopting its current name.
+Founded in 1941 as "National School of Business" by Clarence and Katherine Jacobson, the school began as a one-year secretarial school.
+In 1962, Harold D. Buckingham acquired the school and soon after changed the name to National College of Business.
+The school would change names again to National College of Business (NCB) as they expanded course offerings beyond business programs.
+Soon after NCB would gain accreditation from the Accrediting Commission of Association of Independent Colleges first as a junior college in 1966 and then as a senior college in 1970 offering both associate and bachelor’s degree programs.

+Throughout the next decade, NCB would open several campuses through the Midwest and Rocky Mountain regions.

+In 1980, NCB again expanded its course offerings – this time beyond business programs – which led to another name change: National College.
+As part of the name change, the school also began the accreditation process with the Higher Learning Commission.
+National College earned full accreditation in 1985 and continues to maintain their accreditation with their most recent reaffirmation of accreditation occurring during the 2024-2025 school year.
+The most recent accreditation is under their current name: National American University, which the school adopted in 1997.

-In 1996 National American University began developing online courses and degree options for students across the United States and internationally.
-Online programs include associate's, bachelor's and master's degrees in accounting, business, information technology, strategic security, and health care.
+In 1998 National American University began offering online courses and degree options for students across the United States and internationally.
+Online programs include associate's, bachelor's, master's and doctoral degrees in areas such as accounting, business, information technology, strategic security, and health care.
 Students are also provided access to classes and extensive campus resources including learning resource center services, tutoring services, counseling services, and computer support through a student portal.